 For example, in yet another federal case, the plaintiff sued for intentional infliction of emotional distress due to being beaten and pepper-sprayed by police.
 But weight loss, embarrassment, confusion, and one visit to a psychologist didn’t show emotional distress that was sufficiently severe.
 (Vincent v.
 Prince George's County, MD, 157 F. Supp.
 2d 588 (D. Md.
 2001).)

 Citizens can also sue police officers when the latter cause emotional distress negligently, rather than intentionally or recklessly.
-The extent of emotional harm required depends on the jurisdiction.
+The extent of emotional harm required for a successful lawsuit depends on the jurisdiction.

 But in order for there to be potential liability for negligently caused emotional distress, the officer must owe a “duty of care” to the citizen.
 In other words, the court will consider whether the officer had some kind of special relationship with the plaintiff that’s distinct from the general police responsibility to the public at large.

 For example, in a Louisiana case, a rape victim sued a sheriff for the emotional distress she suffered when the evidence in her case was mistakenly destroyed before a suspect had been arrested.
-The court held that the duty to preserve evidence goes to the general public.
-Law enforcement doesn’t owe any special duty to protect an individual from the misplacement or mistaken destruction of evidence.
+The court held that the duty to preserve evidence goes to the general public, and that law enforcement doesn’t owe any special duty to protect an individual from the misplacement or mistaken destruction of evidence.
 (Dennis v.
 Wiley, 22 So.3d 189 (La.
 App.
 1 Cir.
 2009).)

 Ironically enough, some states require physical injury for emotional distress suits.
 This injury might be directly caused by the officer’s conduct or a physical manifestation of emotional suffering.